tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 That comes without saying, that every variable, class, argument or file name must make sense. **Better write long names than abbreviate and introduce confusion**.
 Also, avoid double meaning having names.

+### Tabs vs Spaces

+Through the whole project we use 4 spaces instead of tab.
+Tab is allowed to be used only when printing strings in log files to keep text vertically aligned where needed.

 ### Comments

 Most important thing about comments - do not overuse it.
 Make sure your naming describes object, that makes comments redundant.
 If you feel like you need to write a comment, double check your code, maybe you can just rename things or write more clear code.